Jonathan Dinzeyi

-Jonathan Dinzeyi (born 13 October 1999) is an English professional footballer who plays as a centre-back.
+Jonathan Dinzeyi (born 13 October 1999) is an English former professional footballer who played as a centre-back.

 Career

 Dinzeyi was born in Islington and grew-up in Enfield where he attended Enfield Grammar School.
 He played for Chettle Court Rangers youth team in Haringey before joining the Tottenham Hotspur academy.
 He was released near the end of July 2020.
 A month later Arsenal signed the player into their youth system.
 On 31 August 2021, Carlisle United loaned Dinzeyi from Arsenal.
 He made his debut in a 2–0 defeat to Forest Green Rovers on 2 October 2021.
 Dinzeyi made two further appearances for Carlisle before Arsenal exercised their option and recalled him early from his loan on 3 January 2022.
 In June 2022, it was announced that Dinzeyi would be released upon the expiry of his contract at the end of the month.

 Personal life

 Born in England, Dinzeyi is of Congolese descent.